9474

 Monitoring temperature at your remote sites allows you to have visibility of more than just operational status.
 Without proper temperature monitoring, your equipment may run fine until they all fail from excessive high or low temperatures without you knowing.

-There are two ways that you can monitor temperature, the most basic is a discrete threshold alarm.
-This is very similar to a thermostat where you would set a high-point threshold and a low-point threshold.
+Discrete threshold alarms are very similar to a thermostat where you would set a high-point threshold and a low-point threshold.
 When these presets were exceeded you would get a contact closure alarm, which would translate to a basic high or low temperature alarm.
 The down side to this type of alarm is that if your threshold was set to 80°F, you could be at 81°F or 181°F and all you would know is that your high temperature alarm was tripped.
 Having greater detail would affect how you would dispatch your technicians to the site.

 What You Need to Properly Monitor Temperature

-It's vitally important to monitor the temperature levels at your remote sites.
+It's incredibly important to monitor the temperature levels at your remote sites.
 To get the most detailed visibility of site temperature, you need a remote that monitors four separate analog thresholds, like the NetGuardian 832A.

 With four thresholds you can set separate major and minor alarms for both high and low temperatures.
 This gives you both an advanced warning if temperatures are starting to leave the optimum range (e.g., the air conditioner is not working right and the temperature has risen to 80°F) and a final notification when temperatures have reached the danger point (e.g., the air conditioner is not working at all, and the temperature is 100°F).